 5. Over-washing

 It is possible to over-wash your face, which could lead to breakouts.
 Washing your face too many times a day can make the acne worse.
 And it also comes down to the type of cleanser you use.
-A gentle cleanser that doesn’t strip your skins natural pH is recommended.
+A gentle cleanser that does not strip your skins natural pH is recommended.

 Avoid using harsh products that include the following:

-Exercise is great for your mind and body, but if you do not wash your face post-workout, you could develop acne.
+Exercise is great for your mind and body, but if you do not cleanse your face post-workout, you could be causing acne breakouts.

 7. Sleeping on a dirty pillowcase